 In the corporate sector, lawyers have to offer a variety of services to their clients.
 They have to handle all the business activities of a company which includes negotiation, mergers, and acquisitions, buying and selling of the business or business assets, drafting agreements and financial reports, assisting in financial matters, taking care of the legal rights and duties of a company and many others.
-To deliver all the above-mentioned services in a diligent manner, it is necessary for the Indian lawyers to have basic knowledge of corporate finance.
+To deliver all the above-mentioned services in a diligent manner, it is necessary for Indian lawyers to have basic knowledge of corporate finance.

 Equity and Debt financing

 Financial stability is crucial for a business to flourish as well as sustain.
 It acts as a pillar of the business.
 While getting financial support for your business may seem like a mammoth task, choosing the correct mode of financing is even tougher.
 Equity and Debt financing are two ways through which businesses can seek financial support.
 In debt financing, the creditors lend some amount of money to the businesses which are paid back with due interest.
 The creditors cannot own the business, whereas, in equity financing, investors invest money in businesses and accordingly receive the profits.
-Inequity financing, investors gain some control over the business.
+In inequity financing, investors gain some control over the business.
 People often get confused between the two.
-It is the job of a corporate lawyer to tell his clients the difference between equity and debt financing, weigh the pros and cons of both the methods and advise his client accordingly which one will be the most suitable for the company.
+It is the job of a corporate lawyer to tell his clients the difference between equity and debt financing, weigh the pros and cons of both methods and advise his client accordingly which one will be the most suitable for the company.
 Hence, basic knowledge of corporate finance is a necessity for lawyers.

 Mergers and Acquisitions

 The two most common methods adopted by companies to expand their businesses and gain more revenues is Merger or acquisition.
-Merging of two or more businesses or companies involves a lot of legal technicalities and issues.
+The merging of two or more businesses or companies involves a lot of legal technicalities and issues.
 A corporate lawyer plays a major role during mergers.
 He drafts legal documents and assists in negotiations and resolves legal queries.
 A corporate lawyer also provides guidance on the structure of the transactions, which includes guidance on a stock purchase, asset purchase, or tax-related issues.
-During acquisitions, a lawyer reviews the finances of the company, their liabilities, real estate leases or any pending cases which the company may be involved in and then determines what portion of the company will be sold and what would be the structure of the deal.
+During acquisitions, a lawyer reviews the finances of the company, their liabilities, real estate leases, or any pending cases in which the company may be involved and then determines what portion of the company will be sold and what would be the structure of the deal.
 Therefore, it is essential for a corporate lawyer to have some knowledge of corporate finance to render the above-mentioned services efficiently.

 Apart from the roles listed above, a corporate lawyer performs several other major functions for which knowledge of corporate finance is essential.